-A rewards card is a credit card that gives points, miles or cash back, either for making purchases with the card or as a bonus for meeting a spending threshold in a certain time period.
+A rewards card is a credit card that gives points, miles or cash back for making purchases.
+Some rewards cards also give a bonus to cardholders who spend a certain amount during the first few months their account is open or over the course of a year.
 People with any level of credit can qualify for a rewards card, but you’ll need at least “good” credit to be approved for the best credit cards with rewards.
 Rewards cards also have a wide range of annual fees.
 Some of the best rewards cards have no annual fee, while others charge hundreds of dollars per year.

+In addition to paying for purchases with rewards credit cards, consumers can save money using a loyalty rewards card when shopping.
+Many resorts, hotels, and retailers have loyalty programs, and they’ll often have a corresponding loyalty card or number that you can present when you make a purchase.
 CVS and Office Depot are two retailers with good loyalty card programs.
 The loyalty card keeps track of your eligible purchases and any rewards you’ve earned.
 Loyalty cards aren’t credit cards, but they are a good way to rack up rewards for hotels or retailers you visit often.

 Store credit cards and co-branded credit cards – which are affiliated with specific retailers and organizations – can also be used in conjunction with loyalty rewards cards to help you save as much as possible with your favorite brands.